Lee-Anne22/Student-Study-Habits---Further-Insights-and-Trends/README.md

   - To gain multivariate insights between categories
 - Parallel coordinates
 - Radar plot
-  - The difference in time spent between the following age groups: 16-18 years, 19-20 years, 21-22 years and 23-24 years.
+  - The average amount of time spent on different habits:

     - Amount of study hours - study hours